|

 Friday, April 30, 2004

-permalink Glutton For Punishment
+Glutton For Punishment

 Eyes still glazed over from its reluctance to face the droll morning routines, I'm encumbered with the dilemma of either just calling-in sick or banging my head against the wall.
 I made the usual mistake of opening work-related emails first, which admittedly, isn't the best way to get started on an early morning.
 Riddled with complaints, more complaints, and tons of to-do's, the porn junk mail is starting to look good.
 The delete button looks even better.